-Two marvelous things happen when you make this recipe:
+Two marvellous things happen when you make this recipe:

 - your house smells just like Christmas even though its November

 - you have 4 lovely gifts to give away over the festive season

-It a delicious and unusual chutney and will be perfect with a sharp cheddar on a sandwich or served alongside a curry.
+It a delicious and unusual chutney and will be perfect with sharp cheddar on a sandwich or served alongside a curry.

 Since I’ve been so slack this year and haven’t done any Christmas baking, I enjoyed whipping this up in my kitchen last week.
 When I say quickly, the effort here is the peeling and chopping of the apples.
 The cooking takes a while but requires no work from you, and results in the most comforting seasonal smells.

 Tru Cape apples sent the hamper with all the goodies, so admittedly this made things a whole lot easier.
 A rare treat not to have to think about creating a recipe and just doing.
 It was a little bit of therapy for me on a very bad day.
 Thank you.